selik44/afflicto/readme.md

 - Move complicated controller logic to commands, for extendability?
 - Leverage Laravel Requests and Events
 - Implement caching, look at varnish cache? memcach?
+- clean up messy inline CSS, make use of partials more and perhaps look at a lightweight front-end MVC.

 # Store